How long does it take skincare products to work?!

 It’a s hard choice.
 You don’t want to be too impatient and throw away something that could work (even if not as fast as you’d like), but how long can you wait before admitting the damn thing could never do the job in the first place?

-As a general rule, you need to give it at least 28 days.
+As a general rule, you need to give a skincare product at least 28 days before deciding if it works or not.
 That’s how long skin takes to renew itself.

 But rules have exception.
 Often, the full benefits will be visible after a month, but you can start seeing results already within a few short days.